-In light of the fact that many, and perhaps most, Christians do not seem to be actively involved in sharing the good news of salvation with non-believers and helping them to become disciples of Jesus Christ, the question is: What is the responsibility of each Christian to follow the teaching of what is generally referred to as The Great Commission?
+In light of the fact that many, if not most, Christians do not seem to be actively involved in sharing the good news of salvation with non-believers and helping them to become disciples of Jesus Christ, the question is: What is the responsibility of each Christian to follow the teaching of what is generally referred to as The Great Commission?

-First, let’s consider what the Bible says in this regard.
+First, we will consider what the Bible says in this regard and then we will consider what other Christian sources say about The Great Commission.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]

 What the Bible Says about The Great Commission

-Since the instruction that Jesus Christ gave in the preceding biblical passage was spoken just to His eleven Apostles, some people may be uncertain as to whether or not The Great Commission is applicable to every Christian or just to the Apostles to whom Christ spoke those words.
+Since this so-called Great Commission that Jesus Christ gave in this scripture was spoken to just the eleven remaining disciples in His inner circle, some people may be uncertain as to whether or not it is applicable to every Christian or to just the disciples to whom Jesus spoke those words.

-In addressing this matter, it should be noted that, in the same passage, Christ told His Apostles to teach those who would become new disciples to observe (or practice) “all things that I have commanded you.”
-In other words, all the commands (or instructions) that Christ gave to the Apostles are applicable to every Christian disciple.
+In addressing this matter, it should be noted that, in the same scripture, Jesus Christ told His Disciples to teach those who would become new disciples to observe (or practice) “all things that I have commanded you.”
+In other words, all the commands (or instructions) that Jesus gave to the eleven disciples in His inner circle are applicable to every disciple of Jesus Christ.

-With regard to the term “the ministry of reconciliation,” People’s New Testament says that it refers to the gospel, “the object of which is to transform men, and to bring them to peace with God.”
-And, a footnote in the NIV Bible states, “We who are recipients of divine reconciliation have the privilege and obligation of now being God’s instruments to proclaim the ‘message of reconciliation’.”
+According to People’s New Testament, the ministry of reconciliation refers to the gospel, “the object of which is to transform men, and to bring them to peace with God.”
+And, in reference to the same scripture, a footnote in the NIV Bible states, “We who are recipients of divine reconciliation have the privilege and obligation of now being God’s instruments to proclaim the ‘message of reconciliation’. . . .”

-Another scripture passage, 1 Peter 3:15b, states, “Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.”
-In other words, every Christian should be able to explain to non-Christians why they have confidence that they have eternal salvation.
-Since this passage evidently includes passive sharing of the gospel, it is a biblical instruction that even timid Christians should obey.
+Another scripture, 1 Peter 3:15b, states, “Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.”
+In other words, every Christian should be able to explain why they have confidence that they have eternal salvation.
+Since this scripture evidently includes passive sharing of the gospel, it is a biblical instruction that even timid Christians should obey.
 (Passive sharing, as we define it, pertains to responding to an inquiry by someone else, whereas proactive sharing pertains to taking the initiative to share.)